n8n-io/n8n-docs/docs/integrations/builtin/core-nodes/n8n-nodes-base.stopanderror.md

 # Stop And Error

-The Stop And Error node is used to throw an exception in workflows, enabling an error message or object to be displayed.
+Use the Stop And Error node to display error messages and send custom error information to error workflows.

-## Basic operations
+## Operations

 * Error Message
 * Error Object

+## Related resources

+You can use the Stop And Error node with the [Error Trigger](/integrations/builtin/core-nodes/n8n-nodes-base.errortrigger/) node.

+Read more about [Error handling](/flow-logic/error-handling/) in n8n workflows.